nazariyg/Phred/README.md

 ***

 > The currently implemented object-oriented library & framework features are not yet an RC.
 Class names, method names, and other details need to be tuned in to the PHP developers' best preferences.
 And Phred might branch into an OOP library and a separate framework.
-But at this point, Phred mainly requires code contributions to enable PHP developers with the advantages of OOP and native Unicode support as soon as PHP 7 arrives.
+But at this point, Phred mainly requires code contributions to make a sound case and enable PHP developers with the advantages of OOP and native Unicode support by the time when PHP 7 arrives.
 Hopefully, the advanced extension capabilities of PHP 7 would allow for more seamless backward compatibility and dedicated syntax for data structures.

 ***